WebCoursify/webcoursify.github.io/ProjectCode.md

 comments: true
 ---

-Click [here](/files/project-01-10-2015.tar) to download the newest source code.
+Click [here](/files/project-01-12-2015.tar) to download the newest source code.

 You'll need to start from this demo project and follow the instructions on course content.
 By doing so you'll eventually finish this platform.
 Good luck!

 **Update logs**:

+01-12-2015: Small updates of template

 01-10-2015: Minor update of test code